Our Projects

 Taking control of the HIV/AIDS Epidemic

-Funder: U.S. Centres for Disease Control and Prevention (CDC)
+- Funder: U.S. Centers for Disease Control and Prevention (CDC)

 The Dhibiti project is a five-year initiative aimed at supporting the implementation of sustainable, comprehensive, and high-quality HIV prevention and treatment programs in six counties of central Kenya: Kiambu, Murang’a, Nyeri, Kirinyaga, Embu, and Tharaka-Nithi.